 These invitations are casual invitations that can be designed and printed in simple 2D.
 Creating invitations with extensions, fancy props, book style, etc are limited by the printer/press chosen to bulk-print these invitations, and hence my preference lies in 2D with the messaging being effective.

-Note: These invitations are personal reflections of my friends who got married and not all context and facets can be explained as the meaning lies within their family and circle of friends.
+Note: These invitations are personal reflections of my friends and family for their celebrations and ceremonies, and not all context and facets can be explained as the meaning lies within their family and circle of friends.
 They have agreed to display them publicly.

 I do not follow my elaborate design process for wedding invitations unlike designing logos, infographics or merchandise.
-I go in from a two perspective iterative process with an input-output iterative cycle and then let my heart take flight.
+I go in from a two perspective iterative process with an input-output iterative cycle and then let my heart take flight, as long as my friends requests are satisfied or if I am able to convince them of the aesthetic choices and meanings.

 The Wedding of Ashank and Meghna